 Myth #2 Debunked: The human element of programmatic buying is critical to its success.
 Programmatic media buying is both an art and a science.
 The scientific component the algorithm gets most of the glory, but the human element is crucial to proper execution.
 Algorithms are only as good as the data that feeds them.
 And data is only as good as the strategies it informs.

 Myth #3: Inventory is no good.

-Some of the hesitation of programmatic media buying can be tied to the quality of inventory available.
+Some of the hesitations of programmatic media buying can be tied to the quality of inventory available.
 This can be attributed to some platforms hiding this information in a black box and give the impression that inventory is less than desirable.

 Myth #3 Debunked: There is, in fact, quality inventory available to advertisers and real push from within our industry for publishers to police their inventory and expand the creative canvases available for programmatic buying.
 Some of the most premium publishers around the web open their inventory.
-Top-tier pubs like Forbes, Conde Nast and Hearst have all opened up their inventory to allow for programmatic buying.
+Top-tier pubs like Forbes, Conde Nast, and Hearst have all opened up their inventory to allow for programmatic buying.